 - These statues are incredibly tall.
-The tallest complete statue that has been unearthed in 33 feet tall and weigh an incredible 82 tons.
+The tallest complete statue that has been unearthed in 33 feet tall and weighs an incredible 82 tons.

 - All the statues have truncated necks making the jaw line stand out.

-- In 1888, The Easter Island became a special territory of Chile.
+- In 1888, Easter Island became a special territory of Chile.

-- There are total 887 massive Moai statues on this island.
+- There are a total of 887 massive Moai statues on this island.